How To Get the Best Backup Internet for Your Budget

 Starlink is the crème de la crème of backup internet because you can use it anywhere you have access to a power source and a clear view of the northern sky.

 Sounds simple, but take a beat.
 To get enough bandwidth to support video calls, you need a completely unobstructed view.
-In most cases, that means either a completely empty desert floor or a pricey pole mount.
+In most cases, that means a pricey pole mount.
 And when it comes to power, you need either a standard two-prong wall plug or a power bank with a single-port rating of at least 100W, 20V/5A plus an extra $31 cable.

 All that said, I would still choose the Starlink Mini with a 50GB plan if I really needed backup internet and had the budget for it.
 Here’s why: